josevcm/nfc-laboratory/README.md

 sampleRate=10000000
 ```

-Configuration parameters for the Airspy receiver, the best performance is obtained by tuning in second harmonic
+Configuration parameters for the Airspy receiver, the best performance is obtained by tuning in 3rd harmonic
 at 40.68Mhz.

 ```